Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 to include the website name to show the correct location in the public site.
 - Footer display: the font in the footer wasn't as strong and easily read as I had hoped and this was combatted by adding a text shadow.

+##### Testing Limitations
+Testing was limited to the three browsers mentioned above, although I had wished to have the site function on Safari as it is a popular browser I could not.
+I do not own an Apple Mac or Tablet and you can no longer download Safari for Windows.I reached out to colleagues and friends to assist with Safari testing but I am not confident to include the results for the purpose of the MS1.

 ## Credits